vporton/wikipedia-upload/README.md

 - add uploaded reference to `uploads.log` file
 - wait till synced == total

+## Bugs

+It every time creates a new manifest, because files have different mtimes.

 ## Old ideas

 I considered to modify `.tar` so that